ganisai8202/image-processig/README.md

 # image-processig
-som algorithms that i made using already pre-existing codes that i found on the internet
+some algorithms that i made using already pre-existing codes that i found on the internet